 What are some examples of the most common problems that need to be solved?BACK TO TOP

-Besides terminology, there are many problematic scenarios.
+Besides differences in terminologies and coded values, there are many problematic scenarios.
 Sometimes paper records are lost and the patient has to retake laboratory tests.
 Or perhaps a patient is unconscious in a medical emergency and the emergency room might not know their name, current medications, allergies, or blood type.
 Also, when a patient is treated in several medical facilities, the historical record of what was done in one facility ( a doctors' office) may not available at another facility where they are now being treated, like a hospital.
 If you have ever been annoyed at having to fill out a long hospital registration form, you are experiencing the lack of interoperability.
 Later, if a patient is seeing many doctors, copies of hospital test results may not be sent to all doctors.

 If a patient is released to a nursing home from a hospital, the prescriptions, diet, and history known at the previous facilities do not follow the patient to the current nursing home.
 The patient has to suffer without any medications at all until they can see another doctor at the nursing home which may take more than a day.
 The nursing home nurses can not authorize prescriptions even if the patient was taking them at home before entering the hospital.
 In all of these scenarios, the needed information is not getting to the right place at the right time.